Geometric flows with rough initial data: Preliminaries

+We note that solutions of the heat equation which grow slower than $e^{|x|^2}$ at infinity are unique (see for example \cite{evans}).
+In the following, whenever we speak of a solution of the heat equation, we mean a solution satisfying this growth condition.

-\end{lemma} As a consequence of these estimates we get the following result for solutions of the homogeneous heat equation. \begin{lemma} Let $u_0\in L^\infty(\R^n)$ and let $u:\R^n\times \R^+_0\rightarrow \R$ be a solution of the homogeneous linear equation
+As a consequence of the estimates for the heat kernel we get the following result for solutions of the homogeneous heat equation. \begin{lemma} Let $u_0\in L^\infty(\R^n)$ and let $u:\R^n\times \R^+_0\rightarrow \R$ be a solution of the homogeneous linear equation

 Then we have

 \end{lemma} \begin{proof} The estimate \eqref{homog2nda} is invariant under translations and the scaling ($\lambda>0$) $u_\lambda(x,t)=u(\lambda x, \lambda^2 t)$ and therefore it suffices to show